 In this guide, I share 8 tips to break out of analysis paralysis.
 Note that this guide is best for short to mid-term decisions — for tips to break out of difficult life decisions, go here.

 The first step to cracking decision-making paralysis is to differentiate between big and small decisions, after which you give the decision a level of attention based on its importance.

 3 questions to differentiate between big and small decisions:

 - How important is this decision?

-- Will the outcome of this decision make a difference a year from now?
+- Will this impact me a year from now?

-If the decision isn’t going to make any major difference to your life in a year’s time and there are no serious consequences that will come out of it (e.g., picking a mismatched shade for your wedding table linen), then it is a small decision.
-Chill and let go.
-Spend as little time and effort as you can to nail it.
+If the decision isn’t going to make a big difference a year from now and there are no serious consequences that will come out of it, then it is a small decision.
+Spend as little time as you need to nail this.
+Then, let go.

-Interestingly, as you evaluate your decisions, you’ll find that few decisions are ever as important as we make them out to be.
-Most decisions have little impact; only a small handful have the ability to affect our life in the long run.
+Using these 3 questions, you’ll find that few decisions are as important as you think.
+Most decisions have little impact on our lives.
+Only a small handful have the ability to affect our lives in the long run.

 Examples of small decisions: